A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

-On 1$^{\hbox{st}}$ of Aug, 2022 using JWST NIRSpec we obtained spectra of five massive quiescent galaxy candidates from S18 that had eluded ground-based spectroscopic confirmation.
-Additionally, due to close clustering we were able to include ZF-8197, a galaxy that was confirmed by S18 in one of our configurable microshutter array (MSA) configurations \citep{Rawle2022a}.
-Our observations used the MSA to form programmable slits and the low-resolution ($50<R<500$) prism disperser with the CLEAR filter covering wavelengths 0.6--5.3\micron.
-Here we present results from two MSA configurations ({\tt obs100} and {\tt obs200})\footnote{We select these two configurations due to overlap with JWST PRIMER-UDS imaging (G)-1837 PI Dunlop), which is crucial for spectrophotometric calibrations.} observed over the ZFOURGE UDS field \citep{Straatman2016}.
+On 1$^{\hbox{st}}$ of Aug, 2022 using JWST NIRSpec we obtained spectra of eight massive quiescent galaxy candidates from S18 that had eluded ground-based spectroscopic confirmation over the UKIDSS Ultra-Deep Survey field \citep[UDS,][]{Skelton2014,Straatman2016}.
+Additionally, due to close clustering we were able to include ZF-UDS-8197, a galaxy that was confirmed by S18 in one of our configurable microshutter array (MSA) configurations \citep{Rawle2022a}.
+On the 11$^{\hbox{st}}$ the of April, 2023 we further obtained spectroscopy for 2 massive quiescent galaxy candidates from S18 over the All-Wavelength Extended Growth Strip International Survey field \citep[EGS,][]{Skelton2014}.
+Similar to UDS, due to close clustering we were able to include 3D-EGS-18996 which was previously confirmed by S18.

+Our observations used the MSA to form programmable slits and the low-resolution ($50<R<500$) prism disperser with the CLEAR filter covering wavelengths 0.6--5.3~\micron.
+Here we present results from four MSA configurations ({\tt obs6}, {\tt obs100}, {\tt obs200}, {\tt obs300}; these configurations are selected because most of the sources overlap with JWST PRIMER-UDS imaging (GO-1837, PI Dunlop) and JWST CEERS imaging \citep[DD-ERS-1345, PI Finkelstein][]{Finkelstein2023a}).
 We used 5 slitlet shutters with 3 dither positions.
-Each dither position was observed for 657s.
-The data were reduced using the publicly available pipeline {\tt jwst v1.10.0} with JWST Calibration Reference Data System (CRDS) context {\tt jwst\_1089.pmap} provided by STScI \citep{Bushouse2022a}.
+Each dither position was observed for 657~s.
 In Figure \ref{fig:spectra_2D} we show the 2D raw and reduced frames of one of our MSA configurations, {\tt obs100}.
 Three primary targets fall in this mask and the continua of these objects are clearly visible in the ramp-fitted raw frames.